Everyone loves a fruity lolly! Here are 3 easy ice-lollies plus a bonus recipe for almost instant frozen yogurt. And all with no added sugar!

 UPDATE: Kipper has taken to wearing ear defenders when we puree the fruit in the blender!
 If your small person doesn’t like home appliance noise, you may find these a help.

-And finally, the frozen ‘flower’ lolly is the simplest of all.
-All you need is fruit, cookie cutters, and a stick.
-You can make one or many, and they don’t take long to freeze.
-You can even serve them unfrozen in a pinch!
-Another advantage of frozen-fruit-on-a-stick, is that they don’t go all drippy and make a huge mess as they melt (although some fall-out is inevitable, regardless of the type of lolly).
-Plus, don’t feel you have to make them flower-shaped – I fully expect that by the end of the summer we’ll have had star lollies, animal lollies, number lollies… I have around 150 cookie cutters so they could get quite varied!
+Plus, don’t feel you have to make these lollies flower-shaped – I fully expect that by the end of the summer we’ll have had star lollies, animal lollies, number lollies… I have around 150 cookie cutters so they could get quite varied!

-All the instructions for these frozen treats are below.
+All the instructions for these delicious and refreshing frozen treats are below.
 Enjoy the sunshine!

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)